SoftwareAG/adabas-natural-code-samples/Map Natural Data Area/README.md

 **NDAFILE:**

 If you have a sequential dataset whose record format is defined by an LDA, you can use this utility to display all or some of those records, formatted according to the field definitions.
-The sample JCL below shows a job to list out (horizontally) 4 fields of the records in 'my.seq.dataset' - Rec-Type, Amount, Cheque-No and Drawee, these being some of the fields in MYLDA.
+The sample JCL below shows a job to list out (horizontally) 4 fields of the records in *my.seq.dataset* - Rec-Type, Amount, Cheque-No and Drawee, these being some of the fields in MYLDA.
 The column headings will be Type, Amount, etc.
 Furthermore, the records being selected only those where Record-Type equals 1010, due to the logical operator in col 53 and the value in cols 54-57.
 If you specify selections on multiple fields, they'll be ANDed.